BobbiValentine/Wildlife-in-Pukaskwa-National-Park/README.md

 Lastly, camera traps are used to ensure wildlife can pass safely through man-made barriers such as fences.
 By monitoring these crossings, wildlife conservationists can identify and address potential dangers, such as barbed wire, and design more animal-friendly fences that allow wildlife to pass unharmed while keeping livestock in.

+The word cloud below illustrates the frequency of each species, with the size of the word corresponding to the number of sightings.
 From 2010 to 2023, Pukaskwa National Park captured 2,126 images of moose, making them the most commonly observed species.
 Following moose are snowshoe hares, with 1,734 sightings.
 Beavers, Eastern chipmunks, and Mallard ducks were among the least commonly observed species, each with only 2 sightings.

 <p align="center">
   <img src="wordcloud.png" width="60%" />